uvarc/rc-learning/content/courses/fortran-introduction/getting_started.md

 compiled languages are generally more complex than interpreted languages and require more steps in the development process.

-A __compiler__ produces a stand-alone program for a given _platform_ (cpu+operatingsystem).
-The output of a compiler is an _object file_, represented with a.osuffix on Unix.
+A __compiler__ produces a stand-alone program for a given _platform_ (cpu+operating system).
+The output of a compiler is an _object file_, represented with a .o suffix on Unix.
 Object files are in machine language but cannot be run independently.

 A __linker__ takes the .o files and any external _libraries_ and links them into the _executable_.
 Normally the linker is invoked through the compiler.

 An __interpreter__ interprets line by line.
 The executable that is run is the interpreter itself.
 Programs for interpreters are often called _scripts_.
-Scripts are frequently cross platform, but the interpreter itself must be appropriate to the platform.
+Scripts are frequently cross-platform, but the interpreter itself must be appropriate to the platform.

 Compared to interpreted languages such as Python, compiled languages are:
   * Generally stricter about typing (static typing) and memory allocation.